Find Your Next Job by Networking.

 So, what exactly is networking and how do you network?
 Simply put, networking is just connecting with others.
 You probably do some networking every day when you talk with family, friends, relatives, classmates, co-workers, or faculty.
 Professional networking can help you explore career paths, obtain advice about your job search, uncover job opportunities and obtain employer information.
 Networking becomes easier with practice.
 You are good at networking already.
 Think about it – you’re on Facebook, you blog, you tweet, you IM.
 What makes you successful in these environments are the same skills that can aid and even lead to a successful job or internship search.

-Recruiting Events.
-Every employer event posted in I-Link is a networking opportunity.
+- Recruiting Events.
+Every employer event posted in Handshake is a networking opportunity.
 When an employer comes to campus, engage in a short conversation.
 At the completion of the conversation, request a business card and follow-up.

-Social Networking.
+- Social Networking.
 Career search contacts can be made via LinkedIn and Facebook, among others.
 The MBA, MSA, MSF, and MS-TM programs each have LinkedIn groups for current students and alumni.
 These are great arenas for finding and connecting with alumni.
-See tips on utilizing social networking sites for your job search.
+Use social networking sites wisely and effectively.

 Be sure to: